 An investment in a Section 12J Venture Capital Company (VCC) allows an investor to deduct 100% of their investment from their taxable income.
-This applies to companies , trusts and individuals.
+This applies to all South African registered taxpayers, including companies, trusts and individuals.

-An investor must deduct 100% of the investment from his taxable income in the year in which the investment was made in order to receive the tax benefit.
+An investor may deduct 100% of the investment from his taxable income in the year in which the investment was made in order to receive the tax benefit.

-The Venture Capital Structure has been utilized in the United Kingdom for many years.
-This structure has now been adopted by SARS , which allows similar tax benefits, and allows investors a 100% tax write off of their investment from their taxable income.
-This type of tax benefit has assisted the growth of Venture Capital through out the world.
+The Venture Capital structure has been utilized in the United Kingdom for many years.
+This concept has been adopted by SARS, which allows similar tax benefits, and allows investors a 100% tax write off of their investment from their taxable income.
+This type of tax benefit has assisted the growth of Venture Capital throughout the world.

-Grovest , is extremely excited with these tax incentives and are extremely positive that these tax benefits will encourage and make a huge difference to the Venture Capital Eco system in South Africa.
+Grovest , is supportive of these tax incentives and are extremely positive that these tax benefits will encourage and make a huge difference to the Venture Capital Eco system in South Africa.

-Investors into the fund, will receive a Sec 12J tax certificate which confirms that the tax benefit of the full amount of the investment may be deducted from their taxable income.
-No taxpayer may claim this sec 12J tax benefit without it being issued by a registered Sec 12J company.
+Investors into the fund, will receive a Section 12J tax certificate, which confirms that the tax benefit of the full amount of the investment may be deducted from their taxable income.
+No taxpayer may claim this Section 12J tax benefit without it being issued by a registered Section 12J company.